benjaco/Material-Lib/readme.md

 }
 ```

-The speed of the ink can be adjust by adding those classes:
+The speed of the ink can be adjusted by adding those classes:

 `material-ink_slow` or `material-ink_slower`